Sandia Mountains: Access and recreation

-There are two easy ways to reach the top of the Sandias.
+One can reach the top of the Sandias via two easy ways.
 The Sandia Peak Tramway ascends from the west side to a point on the crestline about 1.5 mi south of Sandia Crest, at the top of the Sandia Peak Ski Area, which is located on the east side of the mountains.
 A road (NM 536) from the east provides access to the bottom of the ski area and also to the Sandia Crest itself, where there is a gift shop, restaurant, scenic overlook, and a large electronic communication site with numerous towers and antennas.

 The Sandia Crest Scenic Byway is also a popular path for motorcycle riders with its miles of winding road to the summit.

 The Sandia Mountains are the most visited range in New Mexico.
 Numerous hiking trails exist on both sides of the range, such as the popular La Luz Trail and Crest Trail.
 Much of the west side of the range is included in the Sandia Mountain Wilderness; the trails on that side are steeper, and water is very scarce.
 Numerous picnic and recreation sites can be found on NM 536.
-These sites, along with some sites on the west face of the Sandias, require a $3 daily use/parking permit as part of the National Fee Program.
-There are no developed campgrounds in the Sandias.
+These sites, along with some sites on the west face of the Sandias, require a $5 daily use/parking permit as part of the National Fee Program.
+No developed campgrounds currently exist in the Sandias.

 The rock walls and pinnacles on the west side of the range provide abundant rock climbing opportunities, from bouldering and top-roping to multi-day big wall climbs on the Shield, the largest rock feature on the mountain.
 However, the long hikes (often off-trail) required to reach many of the climbs, and the variable quality of rock (often poor), prevent the Sandias from being a major climbing destination.

 Both Sandia Peak and Sandia Crest are popular launching sites for recreational hang gliding due to the sheer drop-offs to the west.
 Launches at the Peak occur throughout the summer.

-It's possible to walk the entire spine of the Sandia Mountains, a 26-mile hike with over 4,000 feet in elevation gain.
+Walking the entire spine of the Sandia Mountains is possible, a 26-mile hike with over 4,000 feet in elevation gain.

+Incidents

+Hikers and climbers are urged to use caution when visiting the Sandias, where fatal accidents are not unknown and search and rescue operations are commonplace.